 Dove, Suave dry shampoo recalled for ‘elevated levels’ of cancer-causing chemical

-Benzene is chemical which can raise the risk of some cancers after long-term exposure
+Benzene is a chemical which can raise the risk of some cancers after long-term exposure

 Fisher-Price statement following baby sleeper product recall